sisby-folk/tinkerers-smithing/README.md

 - Anvil repair keeps anvil balancing - One unit repairs 25% no matter what.

 ### Upgrading
 - Shapeless upgrades cost the same units as the fresh tool.
+Great for going wood -> stone -> iron.
     - As a convenience cost, damage to the tool will be "passed on" to the new tool - as if left in the handle.
 - Smithing upgrades cost as much as the full cost, or up to four less, leveraging repair mechanics.
     - An iron chestplate upgraded with 5 diamonds will have 25% durability, requiring 3 more in repairs to reach full.